BrisRuby/meetups/README.md

 # BrisRuby Meetups
-####:weather => :hot, :flooding => true
+#### :weather => "hot",  :flooding => true

 A repo for the Brisbane Ruby and Rails Meetup group <http://www.meetup.com/BrisRuby/>

 ## Meetup Ideas

 Got an idea for a presentation or lightning talk?
-Great - open an issue to let us know.
+Great - [open an issue](https://github.com/BrisRuby/meetups/issues) and present it next meetup.

-Like someone's idea?
+Like someone's idea and want to hear it next?
 Then +1 away!

 ## Decks & Notes